KirillYabl/OnlineLibrary/README.md

 ```

 Pages will be recreated and you can open same page in the `pages` folder.

+OR

+1. Open folder `pages/`
+2. Open any file

 ### How to use locally